 Members: Deborah Lake, Robert Rabinowitz, Mike Daly, Mark Bisnow, Susanna Santoro, Chloe Laws, Scott Feinerman, Susy Pazos, and Elisa Charters

-On September, 2024, construction is expected to commence on SR A1A/Collins Ave. from 44th thru 47th Streets and on the 41st Street bridge.
+The start date of this FDOT project was extended from January 15, 2024 to mid-February, 2024.
 The MBNA will continue monitoring the progress and will post information since this project will be impacting us all.
 Below is the most current information: